 One is professional and is focused on giving you the skills and qualifications necessary to succeed in a profession; think of a master’s program in social work or business or a graduate degree from medical or law school.
 These programs are usually very structured and career-focused.

 Other programs, typically those that end in a Ph.D. but also some master’s programs, are more academically focused and aim mainly to prepare future professors and researchers.
 These programs are typically less structured and are built around your own academic interests.

 What follows are two key questions that will help you make an informed decision about your potential graduate/professional school pursuits.
 You’ll be able to answer parts of them yourself quite easily.
 For others, you’ll need to do some research and perhaps even talk to graduate program staff members or faculty.

 The other essential question to ask yourself is: when?
 Should you go to grad school right away, or should you wait?

 Consider various factors in your answer.
-In some professions (medicine, for example), it's helpful to go to graduate school immediately after completing your undergraduate degree.
+In some professions (medicine, for example), going to graduate school immediately after completing your undergraduate degree is helpful.
 For others, it’s better to gain some practical experience before attending graduate school.